 Do you know what ANTs are?
-No, not the creepy crawly kind--we all know what THOSE are!
+No, not the creepy crawly kind.
 I'm talking about

-Automatic

-Negative

-Thoughts
+Automatic Negative Thoughts

 A big part of depression is the thoughts we think.
-Sometimes we get stuck in a negative thought loop, and we just can't make it stop!
+Sometimes we get stuck in a negative thought loop, and we just can't make it stop.
 Those thoughts are ANTs--Automatic Negative Thoughts.
-Ants are fun to watch in nature, but ANTs are not fun to have stuck in your head, so let's talk about some ways to get rid of them.
+Ants are cool in nature, but ANTs are not fun when they're stuck in your head, so let's talk about ways to get rid of them.